Evidence in Wilton Domestic Violence Cases

 There are more options available to the person because it is a first-time domestic violence accusation.
 The defense lawyer could present a case to the judge and the prosecutor that someone has done a good amount of counseling immediately following the arrest and is eligible for the Family Violence Education Program because there are no prior arrests for domestic violence on their record.

-Common Defenses Against Domestic Violence Charges
+What Are The Common Defenses Against Domestic Violence Charges?

 The most common defense in domestic violence cases is self-defense.
 In the event of a fight, the person was not the first aggressor and merely defending himself, then they would be able to claim self-defense.

 Another common defense is defense of others.
 One example of defense of others would be if some type of altercation broke out with other people involved and it seemed that they were an imminent danger.
 In that instance, a person could claim defense of others.

 A domestic violence defense attorney can file motions with the court, e.g., motion to suppress evidence that was illegally obtained or unlawfully obtained in any way.
 If it is granted, then the evidence will be completely suppressed and not be used against the person.

 Attorneys can also file motions to suppress to get certain witness testimonies totally dismissed.
 If the witness is not available they can file motions with the court to suppress any statements they made prior because they will not be there to testify to the actual statements and what they actually said.